roperes98/Ignite-Call/readme.md

 - Login: create an account and log in with Next Auth.
 - Google calendar: connect your calendar to the app to see your events in one place.
 - Set availability: restrict your appointments to specific days and times.
-- Edit appointments: create, view, update and delete appointments with the app. (future update)
+- Edit appointments: create, view, update and delete appointments with the app.
-- Appointments are stored in a database using Prisma. (future update)
+- Appointments are stored in a database using Prisma.
 - Efficient Form Handling: The app uses Zod for input validation, React Hook Form for form handling and Stitches for styling.
-- Date and Time Manipulation: using DayJS. (future update)
+- Date and Time Manipulation: using DayJS.

 ⠀⠀⠀⠀⠀⠀⠀⠀
 ## 🚀 Technologies